Rivers, defense help Colts to 26-20 win over Houston Texans

+HOUSTON (AP) — With their offense sputtering in the second half Sunday, the Indianapolis Colts turned to their defense to seal a win over the Houston Texans.

-HOUSTON (AP) — Philip Rivers threw two touchdown passes in the first half and the Indianapolis defense dominated in the second half, lifting the Colts to a 26-20 victory over the Houston Texans on Sunday.
+Philip Rivers threw two touchdown passes in the first half and the defense dominated after that, lifting the Colts to the 26-20 victory.

-The Texans had a chance to take the lead with about 90 seconds lef.
-They were at the Colts 2 when Deshaun Watson fumbled a low snap and Anthony Walker pounced on it to seal Indy’s win.
+The Texans had a chance to take the lead with about 90 seconds left.
+They were at the Colts 2 when Deshaun Watson fumbled a low snap and Anthony Walker pounced on it to secure the victory.

+“It was crazy,” Indianapolis coach Frank Reich said.
+“Obviously, that’s why it’s a 60-minute minute game and you’re never surprised by things that happen in this league … we got a good break there.
+We made the break.
+They dropped the ball and we went and got it.”

+Watson took responsibility for the miscue even though the snap wasn’t great.

+“I should have just caught the ball,” he said.
+“I know it was a little low and hot, but for me I take pride in catching every snap regardless of where it is and how fast it is.”

 The Colts (8-4) led 24-20 at the break after Rivers threw TD passes of 21 and 39 yards.
-Their offense didn’t score after that, but the defense held Houston (4-8) scoreless in the second half and Justin Houston added a safety.
+Their offense didn’t score after that, but the defense held Houston (4-8) scoreless in the second half and Justin Houston added a safety with a sack of Watson in the end zone.

 The safety was Indy’s third this season and the fourth of Houston’s career, tying him for the most in NFL history.
-Houston also had three sacks, three QB hits and forced a fumble.
+Houston had three sacks, three QB hits and forced a fumble.

+With Sunday’s shutout in the second half, the Colts are allowing an average of 7.33 points in the second half of games this season.

 Watson threw for 341 yards and ran for a score in the first half.
 But he did not have a touchdown pass for the first time this season and threw an interception after not being picked off in the last six games.

-He seemed stunned after the fumble and sat alone on Houston’s bench for several minutes after the game ended.
+He seemed stunned after the fumble and sat alone on Houston’s bench with a towel covering his head for several minutes after the game ended.
+Watson was still emotional more than an hour after the game, choking up more than once while talking to reporters.

+“I was disappointed for the whole city … that’s why I was sitting on the bench,” Watson said.

 The Colts had a chance to add to their lead with about seven minutes left, but Jonathan Taylor was stopped for no gain on fourth-and-1 from the Houston 5.